AgileSight/kusto-developer-blog/_posts/2019-02-26-about-kusto-apps.md

 layout: post
 title:  About Kusto apps
 category: blog-post
-description: > # this means to ignore newlines until "baseurl:"
+description: > # this means to ignore newlines"
     There are differences between applications that interact with Kusto and

     - run on a user's box in the browse or as executables, or